FILMS DEPICTING PEDERASTY

 Spotlight, Tom McCarthy, USA, 2015, 129 minutes.
 The story of the investigations in 2001-2 by a team of The Boston Globe’s journalists into allegations of sexual abuse of boys by Roman Catholic priests in the Boston archdiocese and the cover-up of these allegations by two successive archbishops.

-Telo bez duse (Body without Soul), Wiktor Grodecki, Czechoslovakia, tv, 1996, 94 minutes.
+Telo bez duse (Body without Soul), Wiktor Grodecki, Bohemia, tv, 1996, 94 minutes.
 Asher Archive.
 Documentary about boy prostitutes aged 15-18 in Prague, taking a very grim view of their situation and prospects.

 To Serve Them All My Days: Part Nine, Peter Jefferies, Great Britain: BBC, tv, 1980, 52 minutes.
 The television series follows the career of David Powlett-Jones (John Duttine) as schoolmaster and finally headmaster at a boys’ boarding school in Devon.
 In the episode under consideration, set in the 1930s, to the general consternation of both the boys and the other masters, the strict and priggish new headmaster, Alcock (Charles Kay), cracks down on older boys “publicly consorting” with younger ones, demanding that they be reported to him by the housemasters, at least three of whom refuse to co-operate, asserting that none of the friendships in their houses are “unhealthy”.
 The retired headmaster shows a fine understanding and approval of the complementary emotions involved in special friendships, while pointing out that they could become “a little over-heated”.